overhide/pay2my.app/howto/README.md

 Interestingly, on line 31 we see the `overhideAddress` as being the same as the `ethereumAddress`.
-Although the `ethereumAddress` is used to receive ethers from in-app purchases and the `overhideAddress` is used to receive US dollars from in-app purchases, they're both the same.
+They're both `"0x046c88317b23dc57F6945Bf4140140f73c8FC80F"`.
+Although the `ethereumAddress` is used to receive ethers from in-app purchases and the `overhideAddress` is used to receive US dollars from in-app purchases, I chose to set them as the same address in this demo.

-This is because the *overhide* ledger uses Ethereum key infrastructure.
-As such Ethereum in-browser wallets can be used to secure *overhide* ledger secrets and the same addresses can be used for both ledgers.
+I can to this because the *overhide* ledger uses Ethereum key infrastructure.
+As such Ethereum in-browser wallets can be used to secure *overhide* ledger secrets.
+The same addresses can be used for both ledgers.